-Slide 24 How we can stop poaching
+Slide 23 How we can stop poaching

-- > Patrol for illegal poachers monitoring for illegal activity. - Ban on shark fin products legislate to protect sharks and the trade in shark products. - > Create awareness of the status of shark protecting endangered species. - Correct the misconception about benefits of shark products, - Changing attitudes and the demand for shark fins.
+- > Patrol for illegal poachers monitoring for illegal activity. - Ban on shark fin products legislate to protect sharks and the trade in shark products. - Create awareness of the status of shark protecting endangered species. - Correct the wrong belief about the benefits of shark products, - > Changing attitudes and the demand for shark fins.

-Slide 25 How do you think you can help protect sharks?
+Slide 24 How do you think you can help protect sharks